pingcap/docs-cn/tools/data-migration-deployment.md

 $ ansible-playbook stop.yml
 ```

-This operation stops all the components in the entire DM cluster in order, which include dm-master, dm-worker, and the monitoring components.
+This operation stops all the components in the entire DM cluster in order, which include DM-master, DM-worker, and the monitoring components.